hoothin/UserScripts/Picviewer CE+/README.md

 ## 🤝 Contribution & Support

-If you are glad to assist with the translation, please [🌐edit this file](https://github.com/hoothin/UserScripts/edit/master/Picviewer%20CE%2B/pvcep_lang.js#L1).
+If you are glad to assist with the translation, please ✍️[edit this file](https://github.com/hoothin/UserScripts/edit/master/Picviewer%20CE%2B/pvcep_lang.js#L1).
 It will be beneficial for individuals who speak the same language as you do.
 Thank you for your help.

 + English by [RX-3200](https://greasyfork.org/users/43-rx-3200).